Why Three Phase Induction Motor Self-Starting but Synchronous Motor not?

 Starting of Induction Motor and Synchronous Motor

-Three Phase Induction Motor does not need any starter for starting, or in other words three phase induction motor is self-starting.
-Three-phase synchronous motor has almost the same in construction as three phase induction motor.
-But the synchronous motor is not self-starting.
-So a question arises that Why Three Phase Induction Motor Self-Starting but Synchronous Motor not?
+The Phase Induction Motor does not need any starter for starting, or in other words, the phase induction motor is self-starting.
+A three-phase synchronous motor has almost the same in construction as a three-phase induction motor.
+However, the synchronous motor is not self-starting.
+So a question arises that Why Three Phase Induction Motor Self-Starting but the Synchronous Motor is not self-starting?

-In the three-phase induction motor, the stator winding needs three phase-supply.
-There are three windings in stator each are placed in 120 degrees apart.
+In the three-phase induction motor, the stator winding needs a three-phase supply.
+There are three windings in the stator each are placed in 120 degrees apart.

-So when we give three phase supply to the stator winding, a rotating magnetic field is created.
+So when we give a three-phase power supply to the stator winding, a rotating magnetic field is created.
 At the starting time, the rotor is constant, so an emf is induced in the rotor winding for the transformer action.
-As the rotor winding is short-circuited so a short circuit current will flow through the rotor winding which causes by the induced emf.
+As the rotor winding is short-circuited so a short circuit current will flow through the rotor winding which is caused by the induced emf.

 So, in simple words, the three-phase induction motor is self-starting because,